We brought up the evolution of intelligence and artificial intelligence a while back.

 Cosmology is an attempt to explain the foundational prerequisites for the transformation from machine entities to biological entities.
-The Big Bang theory is, in essence, about an event originally involving machine entities.
+The Big Bang theory is, in essence, about an event originally starting the evolution of machine entities.

 In the cosmology movie the expanding and cooling gas cloud led to atoms.
 A gas cloud of hydrogen is a cloud of machines.
 An atom is a machine.
 An element is a machine composed of multiple atomic particles.
-Atomic elements like protons, neutrons, and electrons led to atoms which led to elements which led to stars and planets.
+Atomic components like protons, neutrons, and electrons led to atoms, which led to elements, which led to stars and planets.
 Bigger machines.

 Looking at it that way, the machines are at the foundation of biological organisms aren't they?
-We are in a sense cyborg, then, because we are both machine and organic.
+We are in a sense cyborg, then, because we are both machine and organism.

 We are composed of atoms and elements which are organized in such a way that they morph into organisms.
 Organization.

 So goes the cosmological theory of machines mutating into "higher forms".
 Atomic quanta which are composed of non-organic mass and non-organic energy, and therefore are machines, morph or evolve into other machines we call atoms and elements.
 Then those elements morph into molecules which morph or evolve into organic, biological life forms.

 What is puzzling in many ways is that this is called both science fiction and evolutionary science.
 What makes it fiction on the one hand, but science on the other hand, on the same set of facts?
 By facts I mean machines morphing or evolving into biological organisms.

 Is it the Hollywood movie aspect of Cylons that makes it science fiction, or is it fiction when the forum is outer space?
 But only on Earth it is science?